School of Education

 Everything you need to know about this course!

 The University of Wolverhampton has a long and proud history of working with teachers and practitioners at all levels of education both nationally and internationally.
-All our departments are highly rated for their provision, and proud to be known for their hugely employable graduates with excellent long-term prospects.
+All our departments are highly rated for their provision, and proud to be known for their employable graduates with excellent long-term prospects.
 The MA in Education, at the University of Wolverhampton, is therefore designed to provide an excellent opportunity to develop career and employability skills.

 Within the School of Education, we deliver in partnership with schools, the Early Career Framework and National Professional Qualifications and have aligned our MA modules to meet the needs of early career teachers, established teachers, and mentors.
 We provide high-quality learning experiences in a supportive and inclusive environment, allowing you to customise your learning experience through flexible and varied assessment approaches and module options.
 Our MA in Education programme has been designed to provide you with the opportunity to develop your skills, knowledge and understanding, applying what you learn to your current or future role, responsibilities, or career aspirations.